ny4rlk0/redsn0w/README.md

 # redsn0w
-All redsn0w versions I could find(macOS + Windows)
+All redsn0w versions (macOS + Windows)

-## Copyright blah blah
+> [!WARNING]
-I don't own the rights, blah blah, no copyright infringement intended, blah blah blah, blah blah blah, no sue pls
+> Scan with virustotal before using.
+I am giving no warranty because i did not create the files!